The Best Garage Gym Accessories for Under $20

 What I’m giving you in this article are garage gym accessories that you can pick up pretty cheaply.
 Like, less than $20 cheap.
 Think of these as the ‘finishing touches’ that make a garage gym feel complete.

 1. Foam Roller

-This is a great pickup for anyone with a garage or at-home gym.
+This is a great pickup for anyone with a home gym.
 Regardless of how you like to workout, everyone can benefit from having a foam roller available.

 If you’re not familiar with a foam roller or what a foam roller does, they are firm cylinders that can be used for self-myofascial release.
 That’s a fancy way of saying ‘working out knots in the muscles’.

 Rolling on a foam roller allows you to use your body weight to create pressure into your muscles similar to how a massage therapist would.
 This pressure can help release knots and trigger points in the muscle.
 Adding a few minutes of foam rolling before a workout as part of your warmup or as part of a recovery session on an off day can add a very beneficial layer to your training.